unsplash-image-8_LZ9UWTKLE.jpg

 Why the name 14 Peaks?

-The name comes from being on top of a fourteener (a mountain at 14,000 ft of elevation).
-At 14,000 ft breathing is labored making the journey hard AND it is incredibly beautiful.
-It is hard.
+The name comes from the experience of being on top of a "fourteener" – a mountain at 14,000 feet of elevation.
+At this height, breathing becomes difficult, making the journey hard, yet incredibly beautiful.
 Hard is not impossible.

-This is not unlike the challenge we face in life.
-We can do really hard things but they are not impossible.
-When you reach that mountain top, it is beautiful and invigorating much like the top of a fourteener.
+This parallels the challenges we face in life.
+We can tackle difficult tasks, and while they may seem daunting, they are not impossible.
+Reaching the top of the moutain is both beautiful and invigorating, much like the top of a fourteener.

-Additionally, it is freeing and life-giving at the top of a mountain.
-This is why the polyvagal chart on this website also ends in 14.
-It is meant to be a playful, peaceful place for connection, with nature and others.
+Additionally, it is freeing and life-giving at the top of the mountain.
+This is why the polyvagal chart on this website ends at 14.
+It represents a playful, peaceful place for connection with nature and others.

 Recently a Netflix documentary came out with the same name.
 The goal of Nims, a Neapalian climber, was to climb all fourteen peaks which are above 8,000m, at a world record pace.
 It is an incredible film that embodies the same reasons I chose the name 14 Peaks.